Scoring Policy

 Examples: Kaerazu’s Amusement Park, Suikoden I HD, Wanted:Dead

-Better than most.
-High points shine, though issues remain noticeable.
+Performing better than the industry standard.
+High points shine through, though certain issues remain noticeable.

 Examples: Aliens: Dark Descent, Xenoblade Chronicles: Future Connected, Trauma Center

-Engaging and fun, but pacing or mechanical problems hold it back from top-tier status.
+Engaging and functional, but pacing issues or mechanical inconsistencies hold it back from top-tier status.

 Examples: Akiba’s Trip: Undead & Undressed, The Citadel, Xenoblade Chronicles X: DE

-Memorable moments exist, but uneven execution limits enjoyment.
+Memorable moments exist within the work, but uneven execution and technical friction limit the overall enjoyment.

 Examples: Kane & Lynch: Dead Men, Hitman Absolution, The 3rd Birthday

-Playable and occasionally entertaining, but recurring issues keep it from standing out.
+Playable and occasionally entertaining.
+Recurring issues or a lack of depth keep the title from standing out.

 Examples: Code Vein, Resident Evil Village